{{ summaryTitle }}

 README profile

-The selected project type that decides the profile-specific section title and review emphasis.
+The project type setting that chooses the profile-specific README section and review emphasis.

 Contribution posture

-The setting that decides whether the README invites public contributions, routes internal changes, or omits contribution copy.
+The setting that decides whether the README invites public contributions, routes internal changes, or avoids contribution wording.

 Section Audit

-A review table that scores README areas as Ready, Check, Missing, or Optional.
+A review table that scores README content areas as Ready, Check, Missing, or Optional.

 Repository Checklist